A Tax Agent is an individual, company, or partnership registered with the IRD to file tax returns on behalf of New Zealand taxpayers.

 ➡️ Simply complete the Nominate Authority form.

-Alternatively, contact our customer service representative to receive the form via post or complete the verbal authority steps.
+Alternatively, contact our Client relations team to receive the form via post or complete the verbal authority steps.

 What if my details change?